tgasla/gvirtus-kai/README.md

 ```

 > [!NOTE]
+> Ensure that at least one `gvirtus-backend` pod is running in your cluster.
+> Otherwise, the frontend application will fail to execute.

+> [!NOTE]
 > All docker images that are used in the Kubernetes manifests are built to support both `linux/amd64` and `linux/arm64` platforms.

 ## Run Your First Example